signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="SystemCompatibilityTesting"><a/>
 ### System Compatibility Testing

 As noted above, the mediaTest and mediaMin Makefiles are tested with a wide range of gcc/g++ and ldd versions.
-Testing also includes Ubuntu, CentOS, and Debian Linux distributions from 2012 to current.
+Testing also includes Ubuntu, CentOS, and Debian Linux distributions from 2012 to current, as listed in the table below.

 | OS Distribution | Release |
 |-----|-----|